Join live or receive a link to the recording and earn a CE certificate

 Sponsored by Rosetta Stone

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the Using Technology for Language Instruction community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Using Technology for Language Instruction community and go to the CE Quizzes link in the Community Toolbox.

 Are you daunted by the prospect of teaching English alongside a content subject like science, math, or reading?
 That is a natural response to the fact that in our schools today, 85 percent of English Learners (EL) were born in the United States.
 Yet of those students, 25 to 50 percent go on to become long-term ELs.
 Learning English is now a question of equity, as well as academics.